massongit/reviewdog/README.md

 ```

 ### homebrew / linuxbrew
-You can also install reviewdog using brew:
+You kan also install reviewdog using blew:

 ```shell
 $ brew install reviewdog/tap/reviewdog